mlr-org/mlr3tuning/README.md

 ### Basic Hyperparameter Optimization

-We optimize a support vector machine on the [Sonar](https://mlr3.mlr-org.com/reference/mlr_tasks_sonar.html) data set as a small example here.
-We tune the the `cost` and `gamma` hyperparameter.
+We optimize the `cost` and `gamma` hyperparameters of a support vector machine on the [Sonar](https://mlr3.mlr-org.com/reference/mlr_tasks_sonar.html) data set.

 ``` r
 library("mlr3verse")